jdoleary/Spellmasons/docs/TasksCurrent.md

 - The zoom coordinates off issue between multiplayer sessions when casting
     - hit on one screen, miss on another
 - Optimize pathing
+- How to resurrect units you are standing on top of (blocking?)

 # Juice
 - Cards flip as you drag-n-drop over them